-- Makes sure that someone arrives at the Area Assemblies and Committee meetings in sufficient time to have light refreshments (e.g., coffee, tea) ready before most members begin to arrive. - Maintains adequate inventory of supplies (e.g., coffee, tea, creamer, sugar, paper products). - Keeps coffee pots and other Area equipment and supplies in a secure location. - Works with Area Chairperson to arrange for lunch and/or breakfast at Area Assemblies.
+- Makes sure that someone arrives at the Area Assemblies and Committee meetings in sufficient time to have light refreshments (e.g., coffee, tea) ready before most members begin to arrive. - Maintains adequate inventory of supplies (e.g., coffee, tea, creamer, sugar, paper products).

+- Keeps coffee pots and other Area equipment and supplies in a secure location. - Works with the Area Chairperson to arrange for lunch and/or breakfast at Area Assemblies. - Maintains accurate records of expenditures and reports the same to the treasurer.